Intercultural communication: Facilitation

 There is a connection between a person's personality traits and the ability to adapt to the host-country's environment—including the ability to communicate within that environment.

 Two key personality traits are openness and resilience.
 Openness includes traits such as tolerance for ambiguity, extroversion and introversion, and open-mindedness.
 Resilience, on the other hand, includes having an internal locus of control, persistence, tolerance for ambiguity, and resourcefulness.

 These factors, combined with the person's cultural and racial identity and level of liberalism, comprise that person's potential for adaptation.

 Miscommunication in a Business Setting

-In a business environment, communication is vital, and there could be many instances where there could be miscommunication.
-Globalization is a significant factor in intercultural communication and affects business environments.
-In a business setting, it could be more difficult to communicate due to different ways of thinking, feeling, and behaving.
-Due to globalization, more employees have negative emotions in a business environment.
+In a business environment, Intercultural Communication and Globalization cultivates workers to communicate with co-workers of diverse cultural backgrounds, which reduce disputes and misinterpretations in verbal exchanges.
+Nonetheless, miscommunication is still present amongst workers who have differing values and customs.
+For instance, some workers report feeling obstructive emotions towards other co-workers because they feel misunderstood.
 The reason why one gets negative feelings is because of miscommunication.

 One study done entails the communication between non-native English speaking and native English speaking people in the United States.
 The study showed that, in a business environment, non-native English speakers and native English speakers had similar experiences in the workplace.
 Although native English speakers tried to breakdown the miscommunication, non-native English speakers were offended by the terms they used.